jeff-wise/haskell-starter-kit-blog/README.md

 ## Managing the Project

-A software project, even something as simple as this blog, may have multiple components.
+A software project, even a humble blog, might have a myriad of components.
 Each compenent will have a set of actions that can be performed on it such as compiling, running tests, generating documentation, deploying, etc...